Organic Vegetable Market Gardens experience

 - how to grow food, and market in today’s competitive world, if you choose

-- the significance of animals to our lives, as fellow co-inhabitants of the earth, and particularly as suppliers of clothing materials
+- the significance of animals to our lives, as fellow co-inhabitants of the earth

 - how to live cooperatively and supportively